yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-mini-dev-3/index.md

 **Q: Quite the task I imagine.
 Why did you opt for FFMpeg as library instead of other alternatives?**

-**E:** FFmpeg was kind of a no-brainer.
+**E:** [FFmpeg](https://ffmpeg.org/) was kind of a no-brainer.
 It's fast, it's open sourced, and it's well documented.
 It handles decoding with little effort on the programmer's part.
 It also provides API's to re-scale and convert video formats which proved to be useful.
 The other alternative would have been writing my own software decoder from scratch, but there's no point in reinventing the wheel!

 **Q: No kidding!
-Is there anything we can expect from you in the future?**
+Is there anything you're currently working on?**

 **E:** Of course!
 I'm always looking for the next opportunity to contribute to the project, while continuing to learn and grow as a programmer as well.
 There's still some work left for me to finish up for the NVDEC implementation, so I haven't decided on what I'd like to tackle next.
 All I can say for now is that I genuinely enjoyed GPU related programming.

-**Q: We expect great thing from you!
+**Q: We look forward to your future contributions!
 Is there anything else you would like to share to our users?**

 **E:** I'd like to say "thank you" to all the yuzers!
 They are always appreciative of the work the yuzu developers put into the emulator, and are always excited to know what's next for the project.
 Their demands can sometimes be overwhelming, but it continues to motivate the developers, and it's always gratifying to see the positive reaction they have when a feature they've been looking forward to finally becoming a reality.